The RCOG champions the best in women’s health care and supports doctors so that they’re equipped to do the best job possible for women.

 About the RCOG Women’s Network

-The RCOG Women’s Network is made up of 14 lay members and 3 clinicians from across the UK and meet 4 times a year at the College.
-All members have personal experience of obstetrics or gynaecological services either as medical practitioners or patients.
-They inform the College about issues affecting women during pregnancy, labour and birth, infertility, and gynaecological conditions through to the menopause and beyond.
+The Women’s Network is a strategic RCOG committee.
+There are 14 core lay members and 4 clinicians from across the UK on the Network which meets 4 times a year.
+All lay members have personal experience of obstetrics or gynaecological services.
+They inform the College about issues affecting women during pregnancy, labour and birth, around fertility and gynaecological conditions through to the menopause and women’s health in later life.

 Kate Brian was appointed to serve a 3-year term as the first Women's Voices Lead at the RCOG in June 2016.